 Emily is a television regular and has featured on all manner of top cookery programmes, ranging from competitions through to cooking demonstrations.

-Last year, she showed up as a surprise judge on BBC2’s Great British Menu, mentoring and assessing dishes by fellow Estrella Damm Top 50 Gastropubs chefs Josh Eggleton of the Pony & Trap and Dominic Watson of the Beehive, White Waltham.
+In 2016, she showed up as a surprise judge on BBC2’s Great British Menu, mentoring and assessing dishes by fellow Estrella Damm Top 50 Gastropubs chefs Josh Eggleton of the Pony & Trap and Dominic Watson of the Beehive, White Waltham.

 The pub places firm emphasis on local produce being sourced in and around Chipping Norton with the abundant native ingredients delivered daily and transformed into spectacular dishes.